petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/exporting-importing-site-templates.md

 - Liferay SaaS
 uuid: d800b7b8-5466-48fc-9f71-a3848e99e50c
 ---

 # Exporting/Importing Site Templates

 You can export and import site templates to share them between Liferay installations.

 ## Exporting Individual Site Templates

-Follow these steps to export a site template:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel*, and click *Site Templates*.